jpratt2/-seleniumCompareFullpageScreenshots/README.md

 It comes with 2 ready-made tests that can be run in Maven:

+##Create baseline images and put them in the "expected" folder at the root of the project
 `mvn "-Dtest=A*" test`

-This will create baseline images and put them in the "expected" folder
+##Create test images and put them in the "observed" folder.
 `mvn "-Dtest=B*" test`

-This will create test images and put them in the "observed" folder.
-If there is any discrepancy, a diff image with the difference highlighted in red will be put in the "diffs" folder.
+If there is any discrepancy between the expected and obverved images, a diff image with the difference highlighted in red will be put in the "diffs" folder.

 URLs for your test can be put in the [src/test/java/URLs.java file](https://github.com/jpratt2/seleniumCompareFullpageScreenshots/blob/master/src/test/java/URLs.java).
 Basic Selenium set up can be put in [src/test/java/Setup.java](https://github.com/jpratt2/seleniumCompareFullpageScreenshots/blob/master/src/test/java/Setup.java)